morrisoncm/persistence-mybatis/README.md

 #Postman scripts
 To test using Postman the scripts are in the following location postman/demo - users.postman_collection.json.
-Simply import and start the application using the com.demo.jdbc.Application.java
+Simply clone or download the project.
+The main starting point for the application is com.demo.jdbc.Application.java.